sepehr-safari/nostr-deploy-cli/README.md

 This CLI implements **NIP-13 Proof of Work** to help prevent spam on Nostr relays that require a minimum PoW for event acceptance.

+**PoW is enabled by default** with a target difficulty of 30 to ensure maximum relay compatibility.

 ### Configuring PoW

 **Interactive Configuration:**